Mono-94/mVehicle/README.md

 # mVehicles

+  *You can use this code simply for the key system.*

 ## Features
-- Fully compatible with ESX (100%), standalone (100% - requires database), and partially compatible with OX (some adaptations needed), and QB (not started).
+- Fully compatible with ESX , standalone (requires database)
-- All vehicle models are persistent.
+- Vehicle are persistent.
 - Ability to add metadata to vehicles.
 - Records total kilometers driven by vehicles.
 - Key system via item or database.
 - Menu for sharing keys.
-- Various administration commands:
+- Commands:
-  - `/givecar [source]`
+- - `/givecar [source]`
-  - `/setcarowner [source]`
+- - `/setcarowner [source]`
-  - `/saveAllcars true/false`: If true, deletes all vehicles; if false, only saves vehicles.
+- - `/saveAllcars true/false`: If true, deletes all vehicles; if false, only saves vehicles.
-  - `/spawnAllcars`: Forces spawning of vehicles outside of garages.
+- - `/spawnAllcars`: Forces spawning of vehicles outside of garages.

 ## Other Features
 - Target for managing the trailer tr2.